-As the last step in, we assess group behavior by aggregating scores derived from categorical attributes (high, low etc.) observed in each sociogram.
-We focus on the three overarching group behavior categories, cohesive, competitive, and fragmented, as they capture key dimensions of social dynamics in collaborative environments~\cite{wasserman1994social-faust-1994}.
-Cohesive groups reflect balanced and well-integrated structures where members share interactions evenly, indicating strong connectivity and mutual support.
-Fragmented groups exhibit signs of disconnection, indicating potential issues with integration and communication that can hinder overall group performance.
-Competitive groups present a complex dual nature; while they can exhibit hierarchical or centralized structures that reduce cohesion, this dynamic can be advantageous in task-focused settings by enabling efficient decision-making and highlighting key influencers within the group.
+The final step in our process involves assessing group behavior by aggregating scores derived from categorical attributes observed in each sociogram.
+We focus on three overarching group behavior categories: \texttt{cohesive}, \texttt{competitive}, and \texttt{fragmented}, which capture key dimensions of social dynamics in collaborative environments~\cite{wasserman1994social-faust-1994}.
+These categories reflect distinct group characteristics: \texttt{cohesive} groups demonstrate balanced and well-integrated structures with evenly shared interactions, indicating strong connectivity and mutual support; \texttt{fragmented} groups show signs of disconnection, suggesting potential issues with integration and communication that may hinder overall performance; \texttt{competitive} groups present a complex dual nature, potentially exhibiting hierarchical structures that, while reducing cohesion, can be advantageous in task-focused settings by enabling efficient decision-making and highlighting key influencers.

-\autoref{alg:final-group-label} summarizes the label assignment process.
-We iterate through group characteristics derived from each type of sociogram and adjust scores for broader group categories such as cohesive, fragmented, and competitive.
-High cohesion and tight-knit clustering indicate cohesive group behavior, while low cohesion or loose-knit clustering suggests fragmentation.
-Attributes like high influence or a centralized structure contribute to competitive behavior.
-Aggregate group scores are computed using these rules: high, tight-knit, or distributed labels boost the cohesive score; low, fragile, or loose-knit increase the fragmented score; and resilient, moderate, or centralized labels raise the competitive score, showing robustness or balance.
+The label assignment process, summarized in \autoref{alg:final-group-label}, involves iterating through group characteristics derived from each type of sociogram and adjusting scores for the broader group categories.
+High cohesion and tight-knit clustering indicate \texttt{cohesive} group behavior, while low cohesion or loose-knit clustering suggests \texttt{fragmentation}.
+Attributes such as high influence or a centralized structure contribute to \texttt{competitive} behavior.
+We compute aggregate group scores using specific rules: high, tight-knit, or distributed labels boost the \texttt{cohesive} score; low, fragile, or loose-knit increase the \texttt{fragmented} score; and resilient, moderate, or centralized labels raise the \texttt{competitive} score, indicating robustness or balance.
 The highest-scoring group behavior becomes the assigned label for that configuration.
-Configurations can be empirically weighted to highlight different interactions, revealing how the different interactions shape group behavior measurement.